kristianmandrup/cream/README.markdown

 Mongo Mapper as the ORM and default arguments, the generartor should generate a "mirror image" of this template project.
 You are most welcome to help me in this effort or provide suggestions etc. The README of the template project will contain a recipe with the steps to be taken to produce it ;)

-NOTE: I have renamed the old 'auth-assistant' project to this project called 'cream'.
+### Update Nov 25, 2010

+Cream dependency to *cancan-permits* updated to use version 0.3.2.
+Cream Permits Config generator uses new *cancan:permits* and *cancan:licenses* generators.

-## Session systems
+## Authentication systems

-Cream targets [Devise](http://github.com/plataformatec/devise) as the Session system of choice
+Cream targets [Devise](http://github.com/plataformatec/devise) as the Authentication system of choice

 * [devise](http://github.com/plataformatec/devise)